lumeland/blog/posts/lume-1.18.0-release-notes.md

 - Simple API
 - Allows to write JavaScript code in the templates

-To use it, you must setup in the _config file:
+To use it, you must import it in the _config file:

 ```js
 import lume from "lume/mod.ts";